Years Delayed Gamma-ray and Radio Afterglows Originated from TDE Wind-Torus Interactions: Acknowledgements

 \section{Acknowledgements}

+We are grateful to the anonymous referee for his/her careful reading, and providing valuable and in-depth comments that greatly improved the manuscript.
 We thank Zhuo Li and Ruoyu Liu for helpful discussions.
 G.M. is supported by National Science Foundation of China (NSFC-11703022, 11833007), ``the Fundamental Research Funds for the Central Universities'' (No. 2042019kf0040) and the opening fund of the Key Laboratory of Galaxy Cosmology, Chinese Academy of Sciences (No. 18010202).
 W.W. is supported by the National Program on Key Research and Development Project (Grants No. 2016YFA0400803) and the NSFC (11622326 and U1838103).